MahdiRazzaque/azan-dashboard/README.md

 - Ensure all required environment variables are set
 - Check file permissions for local prayer times file
 - Verify network connectivity for MyMasjid API
+- If your guildId validation fails repeatedly, check if you can access the myMasjid API directly in a browser